 If NEFF as a whole should be given credit for this, so too should Attridge and the teams of foresters he helped train.

 1953: NEFF Publishes a “Review of Purpose and Progress”

 As NEFF approached its 10th anniversary, its Committee on Finance distributed a progress report in the form of an open letter to the wider NEFF community.
-Its charmingly forthright opening paragraph is included below, and the entire letter can be read and dowloaded as a PDF by clicking here.
+Its charmingly forthright opening paragraph is included below, and the entire letter can be viewed as a PDF.